tdwg/how-did-it-die/meetings/2021-09-08/meeting_notes.md

 The TG will have a working group session at the TWDG conference in November and also a slot in the IG session.
 A slide has been added of the TG hilghlights for the TDWG2021 Business Meeting.

 ## Actions ##
-1. Please ask colleages to comment on the proposal for vitality, to raise awareness and agreement for it.
+1. Ask colleagues to comment on the proposal for vitality, to raise awareness and agreement for it.
 2. Suggest other use cases to test the causes of death vocabulary, we could go through them in the working session in November 2021.